SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 You can change the time range being shown.
 By default, you see the values for the last hour.

-To change the time range on the x-axis:
+To change the time range on the x-axis, use one of the following options:

 * Select a different time range from the dropdown list in the top menu bar.
 * Enter a custom time range into the **From** and **To** fields in the data explorer.